-7.1 RF Settings
+7.1 TX RF Settings

 N.B.
 Never power on an FM transmitter without a suitable antenna or dummy load connected.
-The V2 Transmitter's protection circuitry will prevent any internal damage, but it is not advisable to run an FM transmitter without a load connected.
+The V2 Translator's protection circuitry will prevent any internal damage, but it is not advisable to run any FM transmitter without a load connected.